First published in 2008. Last updated: 4th August 2020.

 - At 2am on Monday 9th October 1995, the launch of the overnight Learning Zone signalled the end of overnight closedowns on BBC Two on Sunday/Monday/Tuesday/Wednesday/Thursday nights, leaving Test Card F relegated to the early hours of Saturday and Sunday mornings only.
 The Learning Zone was suspended during holiday periods, such as Christmas and Easter – weekday closedowns did occur during these periods.

 - Following the launch of BBC News 24 in November 1997, Test Card F transmissions on BBC One came to an end.
 Rather than closing down, BBC One now broadcast BBC News 24 overnight.
 Weekend Test Card F remained unaffected on BBC Two for the time being, appearing around half-an-hour prior to the first programme of the day and giving way to Pages from Ceefax after fifteen minutes.

 In early 1998 (precise date TBC), the practice of weekend overnight transmitter shutdowns on BBC Two was discontinued.
 For a number of months, Test Card F and tone filled BBC Two’s downtime; however, by December, Pages from Ceefax was being broadcast through the night, accompanied by tone.

-- Since 1998, the test card has put in the odd appearance on BBC One and BBC Two (in various guises – Test Card F, Test Card J and Test Card W), mainly as part of overnight RBS tests on the analogue transmitter network.
+- Between 1998 and 2009, the test card put in the odd appearance on BBC One and BBC Two (in various guises – Test Card F, Test Card J and Test Card W), mainly as part of overnight RBS tests on the analogue transmitter network.
 RBS tests were carried out once-a-year, on BBC One and BBC Two.